MrValentine7777/MGCustomDrawingPipeline/README.md

 If you see a black screen after pressing 'P' to enable post-processing:
 - Ensure all content (shader files) has been properly built and is included in the output directory
 - Check that your graphics card supports the shader features being used
-- Try increasing `_bloomIntensity` in Game1.cs if the effect is too subtle to see
+- Try increasing `BloomIntensity` in GameState.cs if the effect is too subtle to see
 - Some systems may require a restart of the application after the first attempt at using post-processing
 - If you modified the shader code, ensure all required parameters are properly set in DrawSceneToRenderTarget()